lambdalisue/vim-fern/README.md

 augroup END
 ```

-The `FileType` autocmd will be invoked AFTER a fern buffer has initialized but BEFORE contents of a buffer become ready.
+The `FileType` autocmd will be invoked AFTER a fern buffer has initialized but
-So avoid accessing actual contents in the above function.
+BEFORE contents of a buffer become ready.
+So avoid accessing actual contents in
+the above function.

-See [Tips](https://github.com/lambdalisue/fern.vim/wiki/Tips) pages to find tips, or write pages to share your tips ;-)
+See [Tips](https://github.com/lambdalisue/vim-fern/wiki/Tips) pages to find
+tips, or write pages to share your tips ;-)

 # Contribution

 Any contribution including documentations are welcome.

-Contributors who change codes should install [thinca/vim-themis][] to run tests before complete a PR.
+Contributors who change codes should install
+[thinca/vim-themis][thinca/vim-themis] to run tests before complete a PR.
+PRs
-PRs which does not pass tests won't be accepted.
+which does not pass tests won't be accepted.

 [thinca/vim-themis]: https://github.com/thinca/vim-themis

 # License

-The code in fern.vim follows MIT license texted in [LICENSE](./LICENSE).
+The code in vim-fern follows MIT license texted in [LICENSE](./LICENSE).
-Contributors need to agree that any modifications sent in this repository follow the license.
+Contributors need to agree that any modifications sent in this repository follow
+the license.